Aarogyaa Bharat

 • Therapy rollers

-These are especially useful after joint or muscle surgeries.
+These tools are especially helpful after joint, muscle, or neurological surgeries.

 Step 6: Daily Care and Convenience Items